jrpotter/notebook/notes/computability/context-free/deterministic.md

 %%ANKI
 Basic
-Consider a CFG and apply the $DK$-test.
-What kind of mathematical entity is $K$?
+With respect to the $DK$-test, what kind of mathematical entity is $K$?
 Back: A nondeterministic finite automaton (NFA).
 Reference: Michael Sipser, _Introduction to the Theory of Computation_, Third edition, international edition (Cengage Learning, 2013).
 <!--ID: 1761866321418-->